getspooky/cookiescript/README.md

 - Make a tutorial that you explain it.
 - Follow our repository.

+## Code of Conduct

+In order to ensure that the CookieScript community is welcoming to all, please review and abide by the `Code of Conduct`.

 ## License

 This project is licensed under the MIT license, Copyright (c) 2019 Yasser Ameur El Idrissi.
 For more information see `LICENSE.md`.